 Wright Brothers Monument and Big Kill Devil Hill

 Atop Big Kill Devil Hill is the most magnificent view of the Atlantic Ocean, Albemarie Sound and surrounding scenery.
 It was on this old dune that the Wrights conducted over 1,000 glider flights and where we were able to visit the 60-foot Wright Monument that commemorates the Wrights achievements in aviation.
 One tip, make sure you stay on the paved walkways because there is a lot of spiny cacti on the hill.

 The Pilot’s Booth which is adjacent to the 3,000-foot First Flight Airstrip is a great place to visit if you love watching airplanes take off and land.
 The facility featured a computerized weather briefing system, route planning software, and navigational charts.

 This life-sized art recreating the first flight scene is amazing.
-The 10,000 pounds of bronze and stainless steel sculpture is located behind Big Kill Devil Hill.
+The 10,000 pounds of bronze and stainless steel sculpture located behind Big Kill Devil Hill.
 It offers a new perspective to the famous photograph taken by John Daniels.
-The sculpture is designed to be hands on, so you can explore and climb on the world’s first airplane.
+The sculpture is designed to be hands-on, so you can explore and climb on the world’s first airplane.

 Other Ways to Enjoy the Park

-Visitors can bring their own kites and fly them just as Wilbur and Orville did at the turn of the century.
-If you brought along your bike while vacationing in the Outer Banks, you can ride them along the road at the base of the Wright Monument.
-When we went over the summer their were several park activities, such as the Park movie and kid’s activities like Being Wright (where kids can fulfill one of the requirements for he Junior Ranger Badge) and Wright Kite where kids can build their own kite.
-Finally, picnic tables are located near the Pilot’s Booth and on the opposite side of the monument which makes a great place to enjoy lunch with your family and friends.
+Visitors can bring their kites and fly them just as Wilbur and Orville did at the turn of the century.
+If you brought along your bike while vacationing in the Outer Banks, you could ride them along the road at the base of the Wright Monument.
+When we went over the summer, there were several park activities, such as the Park movie and kid’s activities like Being Wright (where children can fulfill one of the requirements for the Junior Ranger Badge) and Wright Kite where kids can build their kite.
+Finally, picnic tables located near the Pilot’s Booth and on the opposite side of the monument which makes a perfect place to enjoy lunch with your family and friends.